 Image credit: Diana Ragland

-What can you tell us about ABC’s The Chase?
+What can you tell us about All American: Homecoming?

-What is the coolest thing you can tell us about your experience on Jeopardy!?
+What can you tell us about your character?

 Keep up-to-date with us on all of our channels and social media accounts: